cbcrg/tcoffee/docs/tcoffee_manual.rst

 -----------------
 Changing the case of your sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you need to change the case of your sequences, you can use more sophisticated functions embedded in seq_reformat.
-We call these modifiers, and they are accessed via the **"-action"** flag.
+If you need to change the case of your sequences, you can use different modifiers embedded in seq_reformat.
+They are accessed via the **"-action"** flag.
 For instance, to write our sequences in lower case:

 ::